Skip to content

 The bounds function is similarly invoked via the apply operator.
 Note how the apply operator allows for chaining a sequence of functions on the output of the for-loop.
 The bounds function computes the axis-aligned bounding box around the Union shape of all the pads in the land pattern.

-That outline result is a Rectangle shape that we can now use to construct our courtyard/silkscreen outline or correctly place the pin-1 marker for our component.
+That outline result is a Rectangle shape that we can now use to construct our courtyard shape and silkscreen outline and to correctly place the pin-1 marker for our component.